LeegenSteven/NetworkAgent-dev/operator/Readme.md

 * __VPNService__: Logical VPN service.
 * __Monitor__: Observability of the end to end service and VyOS virtual machines.

-The operator is based on the [kopf](https://kopf.readthedocs.io/en/latest/) operator framework and embeds [anisble playbooks](https://docs.ansible.com/) to configure VyOS components.
+The operator is based on the [kopf](https://kopf.readthedocs.io/en/latest/) operator framework and embeds [anisble playbooks](https://docs.ansible.com/) to configure virtual network components.

 ## Build and deploy the Edge Network Appliance Operator